NREL/HPC/docs/Documentation/Applications/lammps.md

 LAMMPS has numerous built-in potentials for simulations of solid-state, soft matter, and coarse-grained systems.
 It can be run on a single processor or in parallel using MPI.
 To learn more, see the [LAMMPS website](https://www.lammps.org/#gsc.tab=0).

-The versions of LAMMPS on Kestrel, Swift, Vermilion can be checked by using "module avail lammps".
-Usually there are two most recent stable versions are available compiled using different compiler and MPI toolchains.
+The versions of LAMMPS on Kestrel, Swift, and Vermilion can be checked by running `module avail lammps`.
+Usually there are two recent stable versions available that were compiled using different compiler and MPI toolchains.
 The following packages have been installed: asphere, body, bocs, class2, colloid, dielectric, diffraction, dipole, dpd-basic, drude, eff, electrode, extra-fix, extra-pair, fep, granular, h5md, intel, interlayer, kspace, manifold, manybody, mc, meam, misc, molecule, mpiio, openmp, opt, python, phonon, qep, qmmm, reaction, reaxff, replica, rigid, shock, spin, voronoi.

 If you need other packages or a certain LAMMPS version, please [contact us](mailto:HPC-Help@nrel.gov).